Dub1n/SVR-GUI/README.md

 and select 'Has Labels'.
 If there aren't labels uncheck this option and the process will run the same.
 Time and Label features are used solely in the plots.

+To apply scaling to the data check the 'Scale Data' checkbox.
+This is recommended as it usually improves prediction accuracy.

 Click 'Convert to LIBSVM-Ready File' to produce a file ready to be used by the app for training and predicting.